 Tier I (3 credits): The Signature - This tier is comprised of a signature course, MBA 500, Business and Leadership, which introduces students to the eight distinct objectives (business ethics, communication, decision-making, diversity, leadership, professionalism, social responsibility, and team performance).
-The course is required as either a prerequisite or a corequisite to all other courses in the MBA Program.
+The course is required as either a prerequisite or a co-requisite to all other core and elective courses in the MBA Program.